Katy Perry Accused Of Witchcraft And Devil-Worship By Horrified Nuns

 Do you think Katy Perry should be allowed to purchase the property, even if the nuns (who used to live there, after all) do not agree?
 Leave your thoughts in the comments section below.

-[Featured Image by Matt Sayles/Invision/AP Images]
+[Featured image by Matt Sayles/Invision/AP Images]